 - What happens when you want to leave the space?

 - What happens if you go out of business and need to terminate the lease?

 - Does your lease exclude you from personal exposure?

 - What’s the policy for holdover rent if you overstay the lease on the retail space?

 - Are you protected from your landlord defaulting on the building (nondisturbance clause)?

 A quality commercial landlord will provide premium site management services and incentives like build-to-suit services for new tenants.
 Your real estate broker will know how to get you the best lease terms for your new retail space, and in as little as a few weeks, you’ve got a turnkey new space for your business and can hit the ground running.

 Running the Retail Game

 A company expansion is exciting – full of potential and hope for further business growth in the future.
 But even when you’re leasing a retail space instead of buying, you’re still pouring a lot of time, energy and capital into the process, and a few missteps could take down years of hard work.
 The right way to make sure you’ve got eyes on all these details and more, is to partner with the right commercial real estate brokerage.
-They’ll have the experience and background to understand what your business needs, and the portfolio and local relationships to find you the best possible retail space for your business to lease.
+They’ll have the experience and background to understand what your business needs, help you understand what level of growth is possible in this new location, and the portfolio and local relationships to find you the best possible retail space for your business to lease.